matiwan3/learning-testing/README.md

 # Repo for tests using unittest and selenium Python, creating API's and database querries, json yaml and csv
 <hr>
-tests are located in "Unittest" dict
+tests are located in "Unittest" dic